 White cramp comfort patch displayed beside its nua packaging on a blue background, representing quick relief for menstrual cramps.

-This is where things get strangely relatable.
+Because they share an apartment, and one roommate is very dramatic every month.
 Imagine your uterus and your gut sharing a tiny apartment.
 Every month, one roommate pulls out their emotional-support candles, starts redecorating, cries, rearranges the furniture, and occasionally sets off the smoke alarm.
 The other roommate, caught off-guard, reacts.

-Here’s another curveball.
-During PMS, your body tends to retain water and salt.
-This happens because shifting hormone levels, especially the rise in progesterone and changes in aldosterone (which regulates blood pressure by managing the balance of sodium and potassium in the bloodstream, signal your body to hold onto fluids, which creates that classic pre-period bloating.
-It also makes your stools harder and more difficult to pass.
-Enter, period constipation.
+• Water and salt retention: During PMS, your body holds onto fluids due to shifting hormone levels — especially rising progesterone and changes in aldosterone (which regulates sodium and potassium in the bloodstream).
+This creates that classic pre-period bloating and makes stools harder and more difficult to pass.
+Hello, period constipation.

-So you go from constipation before your period… to sudden overactivity the moment your hormones switch gears.
+• The 180-degree gut flip: So you go from constipation before your period… to sudden overactivity the moment your hormones switch gears.
 Your gut does a full 180.
+Poop more on period days?
+That’s this exact hormonal handoff in action.

-Cramps can mess with digestion too.
+• Pelvic pain and the nervous system: Cramps can mess with digestion too.
 When you’re in pain, especially pelvic pain, your nervous system goes into alert mode.
-This can change blood flow, which can slow digestion, or speed it up.
-If your worried about your cramps being a sign of something more serious, read this guide
+This can change blood flow, which can slow digestion or speed it up.
+If you’re worried your cramps could be a sign of something more serious, read this guide.

-And the reason you have PMS craving in the first place?
+The reason you have PMS cravings in the first place?
 Hormonal shifts, especially dropping estrogen, lower your serotonin levels, so your body instinctively reaches for carbs, sugar, and salty comfort foods as a quick way to boost mood and energy, even if they stir up your digestion in the process.
-So you’re basically inhaling simple carbs, which digest very quickly.
-You’re likely having some dairy, which can trigger bloating for people who are sensitive to it.
-Salty foods make you retain water, which backs things up.
-High-fat comfort meals hang out in the gut longer.
+Here’s how each craving plays out in your gut:

 So yes, you may be pooping more on your period because of hormones, but you may also be pooping more because you inhaled a family-sized portion of fries and three brownies.
 No shame.
 Just physiology.

+Yes, and here’s why.
 Right before and during your period, your stress response tends to spike.
-Maybe it’s the hormonal shifts, the emotional load or it’s that one song that randomly made you cry.
+Maybe it’s the hormonal shifts, the emotional load, or that one song that randomly made you cry.

 This doesn’t mean anything is wrong with you.
 It means your body is reacting exactly as expected when multiple systems collide.

-Soluble fibre (oats, chia seeds, bananas) helps if you’re dealing with diarrhoea period moments.
+2. Eat fibre, but the right kind: Soluble fibre (oats, chia seeds, bananas) helps if you’re dealing with diarrhea period moments.
 Insoluble fibre (whole grains, veggies) helps if you’re stuck in a period constipation cycle.

-A heating pad like Nua’s Cramp Comfort Heat Patch relaxes uterine muscles and the surrounding gut.
+3. Try a little heat: A heating pad like Nua’s Cramp Comfort Heat Patch relaxes uterine muscles and the surrounding gut, easing both cramps and the digestive discomfort that comes with them.

-Ibuprofen or naproxen reduce prostaglandins, meaning fewer cramps and potentially fewer gut spasms.
+4. Consider NSAIDs: Ibuprofen or naproxen reduce prostaglandins, meaning fewer cramps and potentially fewer gut spasms.
+Take with food and follow packaging guidelines.

-If your body wants to go, let it go.
+5. Don’t fight your body: If your body wants to go, let it go.
 If it’s being stubborn, be gentle with it.
 The more you try to control it, the more it rebels.
+Rest, warmth, and patience go a long way.

-Period and gut health are part of the same story, and you deserve to know your body’s plot twists, especially the messy ones.
+Period and gut health are part of the same story and you deserve to know your body’s plot twists, especially the messy ones.
+The more you understand what’s happening and why, the easier it becomes to work with your body instead of against it.

 Zoya Sham